delta-ng/Concurrent-Webserver/README.md

 The best way to learn about the code is to compile it and run it.
 Run the server we gave you with your preferred web browser.
 Run this server with the client code we gave you.
 You can even have the client code we gave you contact any other server that speaks HTTP.
-Make small changes to the server code (e.g., have it print out more debugging information) to see if you understand how it works.